brunoreis/one-stack/README.md

 * Login with the following credentials:
     user: pgadmin4@pgadmin.org
     passord: admin
-* Go to Object > Create > Server
+* Click the 'Add New Server' button
-* Name your server whatever you like
+* Name your server 'onestack' (or whatever you like)
 * In the 'Connection' tab, set the following fields:
   * Host name/address: db
   * Username: postgres
 * Click save

 That's it.
-You should now see the "onestack" database in the left, under Servers/yourServer/Databases.
+You should now see the 'onestack' database in the left, under Servers/yourServer/Databases.
 If you don't see it, you can create it manually.

 ### Database setup